UM-ARM-Lab/cdcpd/README.md

 ### Testing

 CDCPD uses gtest for its testing framework.
 This is convenient because catkin offers very easy gtest integration with ROS.
-To run all unit tests for CDCPD, execute the following from your `catkin_ws/src` directory:
+To run all unit tests for CDCPD, execute the following from your `cdcpd` directory:

 ```
-catkin test cdcpd
+./test_cdcpd.sh
 ```

 This will build and execute all CDCPD unit tests to ensure the package was installed without error.

+Note: there isn't much special about the `test_cdcpd.sh` bash script, it simply starts a roscore and executes the `catkin test cdcpd` command with some added flags for simplifying things.

 ## Demos